African All Stars Transfer News & Rumours: Roma want Iheanacho as Abraham alternative

 Paris Saint-Germain are set to push for Napoli defender Kalidou Koulibaly again after an injury to Sergio Ramos, according to La Gazzetta dello Sport.

-Ramos who moved to Paris on a free transfer is set to and Mauricio Pochettino has his sights on the Senegal centre-back.
+Ramos who moved to Paris on a free transfer, is set to be on the sidelines for a month or two and Mauricio Pochettino has his sights on the Senegal centre-back.

 Koulibaly reportedly has a valuation of €50 million but Napoli could accept a slightly lower offer for a deal.